tfpf/versatile-sort/outro_sort/README.md

 | 2<sup>23</sup> | 1627 ms     | 366 ms       |
 | 2<sup>24</sup> | 3330 ms     | 714 ms       |

-These are the running times reported on my 4C/8T for random arrays.
+These are the running times reported on my 4C/8T machine for random arrays.